-CPM 4130 Construction Superintendency (3)
+CPM 4130 Construction Supervision (3)

-This course covers the duties and responsibilities of on-site construction leaders with emphasis on the procedures, methods, and administration documentation system used by construction contractors during construction and post-construction phases of a project.
-Quality control and reporting and motivational and leadership concepts are discussed as they apply to construction.
-3 hours of lecture per week
+This course covers the duties and responsibilities of construction leaders with emphasis on motivation and leadership.
+Concepts are discussed as the apply to construction.
+3 hours of lecture per week Prerequisite: CPM 4010

 CPM 4140 Construction Contracts (3)